stefanopiccardo/PhD/README.md

-# Unfitted HHO
+# ProtoN

+A library for fast **Proto**typing of **N**umerical methods.

 ## What is this

+This is a small library that allows quick and dirty implementations of numerical methods for PDEs.

-This is a prototype for the Unfitted HHO method (see [this paper](https://hal.archives-ouvertes.fr/hal-01625421)).
+It started as a throw-away code to implement the [cutHHO](https://github.com/datafl4sh/cutHHO) method (see [this paper](https://hal.archives-ouvertes.fr/hal-01625421)), however it grew more than expected.

-At the moment it implements the 2D version of the Fictitious Domain problem and fixes bad cuts using the Point Displacement Algorithm.
+At the moment it implements
+ * the 2D version of cutHHO (Fictitious Domain problem)
+ * the 2D version of an HHO method for obstacle problems

+The library is only 2D and allows only quadrilateral meshes (it had to be quick and dirty, remember?).

 ## Building the code

 The code is tested on Mac OS X and on Linux (sorry, I don't have the time to deal with the non-compliance to standards of Windows).
-To compile you need, apart of a decent C++14 compiler that should be already available in your system, the following software:
+To compile you need, apart of a decent C++14 (I'll move to c++17 soon) compiler that should be already available in your system, the following software:

  * CMake
  	* `brew install cmake` on OS X